pyspark.sql.plot.core.PySparkPlotAccessor.hist#

 - column: str or list of str, optional

-Column name or list of names to be used for creating the hostogram plot.
+Column name or list of names to be used for creating the histogram plot.
 If None (default), all numeric columns will be used.
+If no numeric columns exist, behavior may depend on the plot backend.

 - binsinteger, default 10